 An argument for the absence of a device like Respire in today’s marketplace could be down to its comparably higher cost and ongoing technical support.
-With conventional MDIs being available on prescription and costing a relatively small amount to manufacture and distribute, they certainly have the market monopolised.
+With conventional MDIs being available on prescription, and costing a relatively small amount to manufacture and distribute, they are certainly have the market monopolised.

 However, growing popularity in personal healthcare devices could challenge this.
 A recent article published by Deloitte gave positive insights into the investments of the emerging health care tech sector⁶.

 OMDIA Technology have predicted a $5million increase in the personal health device market.
 Again, showing the increasing demand for smart medical devices.

 You don’t have to analyse the market to witness the growing popularity.
 A quick scroll through your phones app store will reveal an extensive list of apps focused on monitoring and tracking elements of the user’s health.
 Although scrolling through all of them may take you a while, as there is an estimated 318,000 health related apps on the Apple App Store⁷!

 So could a device that offers the user intelligent asthma management through tracking and monitoring be on the horizon?
 I certainly think so, it would be great to hear your thoughts.